VCurry20/-pands-problem-sheet/README.md

 > Objective - Write a program that asks for a input and outputs every second letter in reverse

-> Input - sentence of the users choice
+> Input - The quick brown fox jumps over the lazy dog.

-> Output - every second letter from the sentence reverted
+> Output - .o zletrv pu o wr cu h

 ## Code: